alerrandro1999/alerrandro1999/README.md

 - HTML5 / CSS3 / Javascript / Vue.js

 - MySQL / SQL Server / SQLite / phpMyAdmin

+> I have skills in MySQL, SQL Server, SQLite and phpMyAdmin which are relational database management systems and administration tools.
+I know how to interact with databases using SQL, model and optimize queries to improve performance, and apply security and database management best practices.
+With my experience in phpMyAdmin, I can manage databases through a user-friendly GUI.
+I can help companies manage their data efficiently and securely using my skills in various database technologies.

 - Git Flow / GitLab / BitBucket